WiiLink24/WiiLink24.github.io/services/digicam.md

 ### I use Dolphin.
 My photos or Miis sometimes become black.
 What can I do?
  - Within Dolphin's graphics settings, disable the setting "Store XFB Copies to Texture Only".

+## Digicam is telling me that my selected image is not supported.
+ - Digicam only supports "baseline" (not "progressive", or "interlaced") JPEGs.
+Here are some tips to make your photo compatible:
+   - Using Photoshop:
+     - Go to File > Export > Save for Web (Legacy)
+     - Change the format to JPEG.
+Make sure to uncheck 'Progressive' and 'Optimized'.
+   - Using Paint.NET:
+     - Simply save your image as a JPEG.
+Paint.NET does not support progressive JPEGs.
 </div>